akajuvonen/beep-reader-player/README.md

 A python program that reads notes and durations from a text file and plays them back as sine waves.
 Also volumes are read from the file.

-Note frequencies are automatically calculated.
+Note frequencies are automatically calculated using a formula.
 There is no need for huge lookup tables.

-Uses pygame (mainly sndarray) to play waveforms.
-Requires python 2.x (unless you have a suitably new version of pygame, in which 3.x is also ok.)
+## Dependencies

+Initially just python, virtualenv and pip are needed.
+Use virtualenv (highly recommended).
+You can install needed dependencies using `make init`.

-# Options
+## Options

 Configuration can be changed from `config/config.py`.

-# Notefile format
+## Notefile format

 The format should include note and octave, and the duration in seconds: